mjvesa/napkin/readme.md

 Napkin is a tool for turning UI sketches drawn on napkins, whiteboards, pieces of paper and many other things into UI layouts.

+Check out this video to see how it works:

 [![Example of how Napking works in practice](https://img.youtube.com/vi/cYXe-xgM-yw/0.jpg)](https://www.youtube.com/watch?v=cYXe-xgM-yw)

 ## How to use it